-Study [26] introduces a new flight delay prediction model and explores the variables that could impact flight delay.
-By using the K-means clustering algorithm in the aircraft delay database, five-alarm levels are defined.
-Using the Gray Relational Analysis (GRA) technique to identify important elements relevant to flight operations, an enhanced machine learning system known as GRA-Genetic Algorithm (GA)-Backpropagation Neural Network, introduced as GRA-GA-BP, is optimized. by GA.
-The computation results demonstrate that the suggested prediction model based on the GRA-GA-BP algorithm exhibits stronger stability and higher prediction accuracy when compared to the preoptimization models and two other methods in earlier works.
+The study [26] introduces a new flight delay prediction model and explores the variables that could impact flight delay.
+By using the K-means clustering algorithm in the aircraft delay database, five alarm levels are defined.
+Using the Gray Relational Analysis (GRA) technique to identify important elements relevant to flight operations, an enhanced machine learning system known as GRA-Genetic technique (GA)-Backpropagation Neural Network Introduced is GRA-GA-BP, an optimized Is. by GA.
+The computation results demonstrate that the suggested prediction model based on GRA-GA-BP algorithm exhibits stronger stability and higher prediction accuracy when compared to the preoptimization models and two other methods in earlier works.
 It also operates well in terms of memory usage and performance.
 The analysis in this paper demonstrates that this model can assist airlines in taking proactive measures on flights exhibiting anomalous trends and can also serve as an effective early warning system for flight delays.